Junzhou-712/pintos/pintos_notes/Installment.md

  $ ../utils/pintos --qemu --run alarm-multiple
  ```
-### MacOS Clang Compile Problem
+### MacOS Clang Compile Issue

 Clang still cannot support some command that runs on gcc.
 For this project, we need to switch the current compiler to gcc to run it

-This [instruction](https://apple.stackexchange.com/questions/99077/how-to-set-gcc-4-8-as-default-gcc-compiler) would be helpful if you want to do that
+This [instruction](https://stackoverflow.com/questions/24380456/how-can-i-make-cmake-use-gcc-instead-of-clang-on-mac-os-x) would be helpful if you want to do that